My Top Recommendations for Making High-Quality Green Screen Videos

 This Monitor comes with a cold shoe mount to attach it directly to your camera and screw threads so you can mount it to other supports using other equipment like friction arms.

 Tripods are an underappreciated video production tool.
 For many people they are an after thought.
-They will settle for a super cheap still photo tripod that is hard to setup and level, flimsy when fully extended, and too short.
-A good quality tripod will cost as much or more than your camera.
+They will settle for a super cheap still photo tripod that is hard to setup and level, flimsy when fully extended, and much too short.
+A good quality tripod will cost as much as (or more than) your camera.
 But, you will own it for life.
 There’s an old saying that goes, “you don’t buy a tripod, you marry it!“

 Manfrotto MVH502A,546BK-1 Professional Fluid Fluid Head Tripod

-Thanks to the mid-level spreader, this tripod is very stable.
+Thanks to the mid-level spreader, this tripod is also very stable.
 It’s not the cheapest (or the most expensive) option.
-But this Manfrotto is a we established professional brand and this tripod is sturdy enough to handle any combination if camera gear you can think of.
+But this Manfrotto is a well established professional brand and this tripod is sturdy enough to handle any combination if camera gear you are likely to use.